Oneo64/The-Mirk-of-Agmundr/Characters/Runa.md

 	<tr> <td>Gender</td> <td>Female</td> </tr>
 	<tr> <td>Height</td> <td>5'4"</td> </tr>
 	<tr> <td>Hair color</td> <td>Light brown</td> </tr>
-	<tr> <td>Eye color</td> <td>Pale green</td> </tr>
+	<tr> <td>Eye color</td> <td>Green</td> </tr>
 </tbody></table>

 Rúna was a settler, a herbologist, and a woodcarver.

 ## Appearance
 Rúna has a sweet face and long, armpit-length, light brown hair that is wavy and flows freely.
-Her almond-shaped eyes are large and pale green, and her skin is pale with a slight reddish hue, marked by soft freckles scattered across her face.
+She has green almond-shaped eyes, fair skin with a slight reddish hue, and soft, muted freckles scattered across her face.
 She is slim and curvaceous, and her height is 5'4".

 When she is outside, she tends to wear a dark yellow woollen cloak with a slightly frayed edge, held in place by a bronze double brooch with a chain.

-She casually wears a simple, muted blue calf-length tunic, a braided leather ring belt, and leather shoes.
-On her belt, there is a small sheathed seax for defence.
+Rúna wears a blue tunic dress with red edges, a braided leather ring belt, and leather shoes.
+There is a small sheathed seax fastened to her belt for defence.
 She wears a Mjöllnir amulet.
 She owns a short spear (with a sling), which she carries only when she goes into the forest.

 ### Scar
 Rúna has a long, 10-inch sword scar on her back, gained from being slashed by Agmundr.
 She has mostly recovered now, but sometimes she can still feel it.